calyau/maxima/crosscompile-windows/README.txt

 By default a 32 bit installer (which works on 32 and 64 bit Windows) will be generated.
-If you want to crosscompile a 64 bit installer, install the 64 bit crosscompiler package (g++-mingw-w64-x86-64) and a recent 'wine' (version 2.0).
+If you want to crosscompile a 64 bit installer, install the 64 bit crosscompiler package (g++-mingw-w64-x86-64) and a recent 64 bit 'wine'.
-(e.g. wine-devel from https://launchpad.net/~wine/+archive/ubuntu/wine-builds
-which installs in /opt/wine-devel (remember that additional PPAs might impact your system security).
-That will not be necessary in future, when Wine 2.0 is part of the standard distributions.)
+(see https://www.winehq.org/download how to get a development version for your Linux distribution).
+For the 64bit crosscompiliation procedure wine64 will be searched in /opt/wine-devel - where the packages from the wine team will install their packages.

 Then use the following commands to build a 64 bit installer: cmake -DBUILD_64BIT=YES ..